nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [maruina/aws-auth-manager: K8s controller to manage the aws-auth configmap](https://github.com/maruina/aws-auth-manager) A kuberneres controller to manage the aws-auth configmap in EKS using a new AWSAuthItem CRD.
 * [segmentio/kubectl-curl: Kubectl plugin to run curl commands against kubernetes pods](https://github.com/segmentio/kubectl-curl)
 * [wallarm/sysbindings](https://github.com/wallarm/sysbindings) sysctl/sysfs settings on a fly for Kubernetes Cluster.
 No restarts are required for clusters and nodes.
-* [atombender/ktail 🌟](https://github.com/atombender/ktail) ktail is a tool to easily tail Kubernetes logs.
+* [==atombender/ktail== 🌟](https://github.com/atombender/ktail) ktail is a tool to easily tail Kubernetes logs.
 It's like kubectl logs, but with a bunch of features to make it more convenient:
     * Detects pods and containers as they come and go
     * Tails multiple pods and containers
     * All containers are tailed by default
     * Recovers from failure
 * https://pinniped.dev 🌟 - [vmware-tanzu/pinniped](https://github.com/vmware-tanzu/pinniped) **Pinniped is the easy, secure way to log in to your Kubernetes clusters.**
+* [keisku/kubectl-explore](https://github.com/keisku/kubectl-explore) A better kubectl explain with the fuzzy finder.
+This plugin fuzzy-find the field explanation from supported API resources.
+It implements different explanations for particular API version. kubectl-explore is a kubectl plugin to fuzzy-find and explain the field supported API resources like "pod.spec", "cronJob.spec.jobTemplate", etc.
+* [box/kube-exec-controller](https://github.com/box/kube-exec-controller) An admission controller service and kubectl plugin to handle container drift in K8s clusters. kube-exec-controller is an admission controller for handling container drift (caused by kubectl exec, attach, cp, or other interactive requests) inside a Kubernetes cluster.
+This project also includes a kubectl plugin for checking such Pods.
+* [==abahmed/kwatch==](https://github.com/abahmed/kwatch) 👀 monitor & detect crashes in your Kubernetes(K8s) cluster instantly. kwatch helps you monitor all changes in your Kubernetes cluster, detects crashes in your running apps in real-time, and publishes notifications to your channels (Slack, Discord, etc.) instantly.

 ## Penetration Testing Tools
 * [intellipaat.com: What is Penetration Testing?](https://intellipaat.com/blog/what-is-penetration-testing) Penetration testing is otherwise referred to as pen testing.
 This blog on ‘What is Penetration Testing? - Types, Phases, Tools Explained’ discusses in detail what pen testing is and how it works, the numerous tools involved in this field, and so on.
 This blog aims to give you an insight into pen testing and how Ethical Hackers use it for the purpose of Cyber Security.
 Let’s dive right in.